 As I mentioned in the introduction, high oxalate levels are also correlated with an increased risk for gout.
 Some research shows that people with kidney stones have higher levels of uric acid compared with controls (27).
 In addition, some treatments to reduce uric acid production and excretion may reduce the incidence of calcium oxalate stone formation (28), although these data are not conclusive.
 Several studies like the last two which have looked into the oxalate-gout connection did not control for diet, which would influence urinary uric acid excretion.

 In contrast, another study which did put participants on a diet which standardized purine intake found that urinary uric acid excretion was not higher in stone formers than in non-stone forming controls (29).
 In fact, they found similar uric acid excretion in the two groups and one primary conclusion they draw is that diet, and purine intake in particular, is an important variable in controlling urinary acid excretion.

-Although details regarding the connection between oxalate levels and gout still need to be investigated further, treatment directed at reducing oxalate levels as described in last week’s post may be appropriate, especially for gout sufferers who also have a history of kidney stones.
+Although details regarding the connection between oxalate levels and gout still need to be investigated further, treatment directed at reducing oxalate levels may be appropriate, especially for gout sufferers who also have a history of kidney stones.

 Treatment options for gout